lee-hodg/fpghost.github.io/_posts/2020-11-20-jupyter-on-aws.md

 # Linux Service

-I would like the Jupyter Notebook to be ran as a service, so that it can run in the background and without me having to SSH into the server to manually run it (just like Nginx or Apache do)
+I would like the Jupyter Notebook to be ran as a service so that it can run in the background (without me having to SSH into the server to manually run it) Think Nginx or Apache.

 First I created a `jupyter.service` file: